Welcome to our Main Stage Season!

 Directed by Erin Confair

 The classic tale of a mouse, living with his human family in New York.
 As a small creature in a much larger world, he has no short supply of adventures!
 Some lead him to trouble, some bring him great friends, but all are great fun in this funny and touching story of a fearless little mouse in the big city!
 Produced by special arrangement with The Dramatic Publishing Company of Woodstock, IL

 Directed by James Hunnicutt

 May 13, 14, 20 & 21, 2017

-Robin Hood is the classic tale of Sir Robin of Locksley who has given up his titles to help the peasants of Nottingham.
-Stealing from the rich to give to the poor, he and his band of merry men are hunted by the Sheriff of Nottingham.
-In order to flush him out of his hide out in Sherwood Forest, the Sheriff hatches a plan to capture Robin by staging an archery contest.
+Sir Robin of Locksley has given up his titles to help the peasants of Nottingham.
+Stealing from the rich to give to the poor, he and his merry band are hunted by the Sheriff of Nottingham.
+In order to flush him out of Sherwood Forest, the Sheriff hatches a plan to capture Robin by staging an archery contest.
 Can the clever Maid Marion help him escape?
-See Robin Hood, Little John, Friar Tuck, Will Scarlett, and all the rest in this swashbuckling adventure!
 Produced by special arrangement with I.E. Clark Publications.

 Dramatized by Cathryn Pisarski

 Musical Score by Phil Smith